vcl/ng-vcl/README.md

 ## Status

-ng-vcl is in beta but we adhere to semver.
+ng-vcl is production ready.
+We adhere to semver.

 ## Packages